Best SSD Web Hosting — Top Plans for VPS, Dedicated Server, and WordPress

 A cousin to VPS hosting, cloud plans offer more responsive computing resources.
 When combined with SSD performance, cloud hosting offers increased stability, speed, and scalability.

 For many of the same reasons as in the VPS section, we recommend InMotion Hosting for a cloud server, as well.
 The company’s cloud-powered infrastructure is built for real-time redundancy, live-state snapshots, and high availability.
+InMotion Hosting also offers stellar support via live chat, phone, and email for any technical assistance.

-Liquid Web serves a refined palate of cloud hosting options, ranging from VPS or dedicated resources to the all-inclusive CloudSites platform — all managed by who the company calls “the most helpful humans in hosting.”
+Liquid Web serves a refined palate of cloud hosting options, ranging from VPS or dedicated resources to the all-inclusive CloudSites platform — all managed by people the company calls “the most helpful humans in hosting.”
 Liquid Web leads the way in speed and customer loyalty and includes enhanced tools for security, CDN, DDoS protection, and backups.
 Daily billing means customers pay only for the computing resources used.

 6. Best SSD VPS Hosting